One Thousand Motels: History

 The second album Get In Where You Fit In was released in April 2021, with Sean Wheeler (Josh Homme, Lemmy Kilmister, Robby Krieger) as vocalist.
 At its creation also participated American musicians like guitarist Hal Lindes (Dire Straits), Marc Franklin and Arthur Edmaiston from Memphis on Horns (Aretha Franklin, Isaac Hayes, Snoop Dogg, Stevie Wonder) and Jonathan Moore with the First Street Choir from Mississippi.
 The musicians from London are the percussionist Preston Heyman (Kate Bush, Massive Attack, Terence Trent D'Arby), on harmonica Steve 'West' Weston (Roger Daltrey, Wilko Johnson), on slide guitar Dave Ahern, The Specials Brass Section & Su Robinson (The South Brass) and pianist Diz Watson (Dr. John).
 The album was noticed for its blend of gospel, soul, funk, blues, and rock with Deep South nuances.

+A third album is in production with Nicholas De Carlo.